FREQUENTLY ASKED QUESTIONS

 Yes!
 A home appraisal is an independent evaluation of the current market value of a home or property.
 In general, the purpose of an appraisal is to set the current value of a home so that a lender may determine how much it can loan to the buyer.
 The appraiser looks at similar properties in the area and the prices at which they were sold to set the value of the home.

-A home inspector conducts a thorough evaluation of the home’s major systems.
-The appraiser typically works for the bank, while the home inspector works for you!
-The home inspector identifies items that need repair or replacement prior to closing.
+During your home inspection, I will conduct a thorough evaluation of the home’s major systems.
+The appraiser typically works for the bank, while I work for you!
+I will identify items that may need to be repaired or replaced prior to closing.

 Call or text 507-696-7330 with any questions or to schedule an inspection.